Quotients of buildings by groups acting freely on chambers: Weyl Data

 \begin{enumerate} [label=(\roman*)] \item delete a backtrack; an alternation from a gallery of the form $\gb ii^{-1} \gb'$ to the gallery $\gb \gb'$ \item take a shortcut; an alternation from a gallery of the form $\gb jj' \gb'$ to the gallery $\gb k \gb'$ \item delete a defining suite; an alternation from a gallery of the form $\gb\theta(s,t) \gb'$ to the gallery $\gb \gb'$. \end{enumerate}

-An \textbf{expansion} is an alteration of a gallery which is the inverse of a contraction.
-An \textbf{elementary homotopy} is an expansion or a contraction.
-A \textbf{$1$-elementary homotopy} is an elementary homotopy of type (i) or (ii).
-A \textbf{$2$-elementary homotopy} is an elementary homotopy of type (iii).
-Notice that $1$-elementary homotopies of type (i) change the type of a gallery by adding or deleting the subword $ss$, and $1$-elementary homotopies of type (ii) change the type of a gallery by moving between subwords $s$ and $ss$.
-Finally, $2$-elementary homotopies change the type of a gallery by adding or deleting the subword $p_{2m_{st}}(s,t)$.
+An \emph{expansion} is an alteration of a gallery which is the inverse of a contraction.
+An \emph{elementary homotopy} is an expansion or a contraction.
+A \emph{$1$-elementary homotopy} is an elementary homotopy of type (i) or (ii).
+A \emph{$2$-elementary homotopy} is an elementary homotopy of type (iii).
+Notice that $1$-elementary homotopies of type (i) and $2$-elementary homotopies preserve $W$-length, whereas $1$-elementary homotopies of type (ii) do not.

-\begin{remark} A $1$-elementary homotopy of type (i) doesn't preserve length, but it does preserve $W$-length.
-An $1$-elementary homotopy of type (ii) doesn't preserve length or $W$-length.
-A $1$-elementary homotopy of either kind won't preserve the property of being a minimal gallery or a geodesic.
-A $2$-elementary homotopy doesn't preserve length, but it does preserve $W$-length.
-A $2$-elementary homotopy also won't preserve the property of being a minimal gallery or a geodesic. \end{remark}